ropensci/tiler/cran-comments.md

 ## System Requirements details

-This package requies Python and python-gdal.
+This package requires Python and python-gdal.
 These are specified in the DESCRIPTION System Requirements field as well as the Description text.